Rainfall Statistics for Wastewater Water Balance

 It is perhaps because of lack of understanding of the frequency of rainfall periods, and risk management of on-site systems, that some councils have ignored simple tools and simple statistical skills to strive for significantly over-designed land application areas.
 There are councils in NSW and Victoria, to my knowledge, that demand 90th percentile monthly rainfall values that provide for an annual total that is wetter than the wettest year on record for that town - unbelievable in this day and age.

 6. Multi-choice method - years around 70th percentile

-Now run the water balance for each of those six years and determine the difference the variability of the rainfall makes.
+Now run the water balance for each of those six years and determine the difference the variability in rainfall makes.
 Notice the difference in the monthly values, while the annual rainfall, on which the data are ranked are around 860 mm, give or take a few millimetres.
-Armidale has a summer dominant rainfall, not the variability in summer.
-January, for example has rainfall range of 60 - 256 mm, December 28-197 mm.
+Armidale has a summer dominant rainfall, note the variability in summer.
+For these six years, January, for example has rainfall range of 60 - 256 mm, December 28-197 mm.
 During winter variability can also be high, June 18-101 mm and August 5-63 mm.

 While you could choose the rainfall record that gave the smallest land application area, it may not be rainfall that is critical, wastewater generation may be determining factor.

 Unfortunately the same cannot be done for evaporation for all towns because of the scant data available.
 Hence average monthly evaporation is used as a surrogate for variability.
 Much more work needs to be done to get a closer association between variations in rainfall, temperature and evaporation than is usually practical for a simple water balance for a single household.